arrayfire/afQuantumSim/README.md

     cd my_path
     mkdir build && cd build
     cmake ..
-    make .
+    make
     ```
     - Manually: compile the source files `quantum.h`, `quantum_algo.cpp`, `quantum_gates.cpp`, `quantum_visual.cpp`, and `utils.cpp`
-    with its respective headers
+    with its respective headers into a library

 3. Add the correct include path and link the library into your program